Toloka/dbxio/README.md

 It provides a simple interface for reading and writing data, creating and deleting objects, and running SQL queries and fetching results.

+## Why _dbxio_?

+1. _dbxio_ connects the power of Databricks SQL and Python for local data manipulation.
+2. _dbxio_ provides a simple and intuitive interface for working with Databricks Tables and Volumes.
+   Now it's possible to read/write data with just a few lines of code.
+3. For data-intensive workflows, _dbxio_ uses object storage for data transfer, which is faster and more reliable than running SQL queries.

+---

 ## Installation

 _dbxio_ requires Python 3.9 or later.
 You can install _dbxio_ using pip: